hanzhongtian/hello-world/README.md

 # hello-world
-this is the first repository on github// sup fucking nerds
+this is the first repository on github
+		sup fucking nerds